PawanOsman/ChatGPT.Net/README.md

 ## Features

--   Automatic login to ChatGPT account (Microsoft accounts or SessionToken)
+-   Automatic login to ChatGPT using Microsoft accounts or SessionToken
--   Bypasses Cloudflare protection
--   Bypasses fake ratelimit protection
+-   Bypasses Cloudflare protection and fake rate limit protection
 -   Saves cookies to allow the application to restart without requiring a login
--   Provides a simple API for use in other applications
--   Can reset conversation or create multiple conversations in the same time.
+-   Ability to reset conversations or create multiple conversations simultaneously
--   Auto refresh ChatGPT access token.
--   Auto refresh Cloudflare cf_clearance cookie.
+-   Automatic refresh of ChatGPT access token and Cloudflare cf_clearance cookie for uninterrupted use
+-   Uses a single browser window/tab for managing and using multiple accounts, saving server resources when working with multiple accounts

-## Todo
+## To-Do List:

 -   Implement login with Google and email
 -   Allow the addition of proxies